 Even when people who are experiencing mental health issues show up, they may be less productive.
-One in three employees say that their mental health harmed their productivity in the past year, according to the Aflac WorkForces Report.6 Other research shows that across the board, people are performing below their full capacity because of mental health, resulting in a 28% loss of productivity across organizations.7 That productivity loss adds up: The World Health Organization estimates that $1 trillion is lost annually due to the toll of depression and anxiety alone.8
+Nearly half of all workers indicate their personal mental health has negatively affected their productivity in the past year, according to the Aflac WorkForces Report.6 Other research shows that across the board, people are performing below their full capacity because of mental health, resulting in a 28% loss of productivity across organizations.7 That productivity loss adds up: The World Health Organization estimates that $1 trillion is lost annually due to the toll of depression and anxiety alone.8

 So businesses try to support their employees—but employees might not feel the impact.
 You’re probably not shocked to hear that Americans’ mental health has been suffering, and neither are your peers.
 But business leaders on the whole seem to overestimate the impact that their mental health support has on their employees.
 Nearly two-thirds of employers say that they support their employees’ mental health well, but only 51% of employees agree.9 And when employees don’t feel supported, they walk: 50% of employees say that they have left roles at previous jobs due to mental health reasons, voluntarily or involuntarily.10

 The good news: When employers do invest wisely in mental health, it pays off.
 If you’re able to close the gap between what you’re offering and what employees value in mental health support, you’re helping your bottom line as much as you’re helping your employees.
 While measuring dollarfor-dollar ROI on health and wellness can be difficult, the WHO estimates that for every dollar invested into better mental health treatment, there’s a $4 return in better health and productivity.8

 You’ve had to make difficult choices for your business—including some that might pit the financial security of your workforce against the financial security of your business.
 But mental health care doesn’t need to be one of those choices.
 Investing in your employees’ mental and emotional well-being is a true win-win.